-Bayesian Network – Brief Introduction, Characteristics & Examples
+Bayesian Network – Characteristics & Case Study on Queensland Railways

-The objective of this tutorial is to provide you with a detailed description of the Bayesian Network.
-Moreover, we will also cover Bayesian Network example and various characteristics of the Bayesian Network in R.
+The main motive of this tutorial is to provide you with a detailed description of the Bayesian Network.
+We will also cover Bayesian Network example and its various characteristics in R programming.

-Bayesian network in R is a complete model for the variables and their relationships.
-It uses to answer probabilistic queries about them.
+Bayesian Networks in R provide complete modeling of variables and their associated relationships.
+We make use of them to answer probabilistic queries.

 Bayes’ theorem is the basis of Bayesian statistics.
 It enables the user to update the probabilities of unobserved events.
-Consider that you have a prior probability for the unobserved event.
-A related event has occurred.
+Consider that you have a prior probability for the unobserved event and a related event has occurred.
 Now you can update the prior probability to get the posterior probability of the event.

-Bayes’ Theorem – A theorem of probability theory states by the Reverend Thomas Bayes.
-A new piece of evidence affects the way of understanding how the probability that a theory is true.
+Bayes’ Theorem – It is a theory of probability stated by the Reverend Thomas Bayes.
+A new piece of evidence affects the way of understanding how the probability theory holds true.
 We use it in a wide variety of contexts from marine biology to the development of “Bayesian” spam blockers for email systems.

 When applied, the probabilities involved in Bayes’s theorem may have some probability interpretations.
 There is the use of the theorem as part of a particular approach to statistical inference.